trimstray/nginx-admins-handbook/README.md

 #### Configuration syntax

 NGINX uses a micro programming language in the configuration files.
 This language's design is heavily influenced by Perl and Bourne Shell.
-For me NGINX's configuration has a simple and very transparent structure.
+For me NGINX configuration has a simple and very transparent structure.

 ##### Comments

-NGINX's configuration files don't support comment blocks, they only accept `#` at the beginning of a line for a comment.
+NGINX configuration files don't support comment blocks, they only accept `#` at the beginning of a line for a comment.

 ##### End of lines